 Simulated taxes, social insurance contributions, and benefits are compared to external information in Table 21 and Table 22.
 Unfortunately, data on the number of recipients/ payers of the various tax benefit instruments is unavailable, four benefits notwithstanding.
-Among the four benefits, figures for the child benefit obtained with EUROMOD represent fairly well those from external sources.
-Child birth grant is slightly under-simulated in 2007, compared to external sources and the gap increases in subsequent years.
+Among the four benefits, figures for the child benefit obtained with EUROMOD are around 10% higher than those from external sources.
+Child birth grant is under-simulated compared to external sources.
 On the other hand, compared to the original data, EUROMOD over-simulates the number of recipients of child birth grant.
 This discrepancy could be related to underreporting of this type of income in survey data.
-A similar pattern is observed for the material needs benefit (social assistance).
-However, in this case, the number of simulated social assistance recipients is approximately two and a half larger than the one registered in the original data, suggesting significant underreporting.
-In the case of parental allowance, EUROMOD under-simulates receipt by around 20 percentage points.
+In the case of parental allowance, EUROMOD undersimulates receipt by around 30 percentage points.
 The discrepancy might have to do with EUROMOD not simulating the extended period of receipt for disabled children, as well as not simulating benefits when entitlement lasts for less than a year (i.e. for parents of children turning 2 during the income reference period).
+The number of simulated social assistance recipients is 30% over external benchmark in 2009.
+The overestimation slightly improves in subsequent years.
+However, compared to original data, the number of social assistance recipients is approximately two and a half larger.
+To some extent, the overestimation can arise because EUROMOD doesn't have information about all types of income included in assessed incomes, when considering material need.
+Another explanation can be the fact that EUROMOD does not take into account non-take-up of benefits.